Sounders planning to fly to Orlando on Friday, but many teams delaying travel as COVID-19 cases rise

 During the first two weeks, everyone is tested every other day then only players, coaches and staff are tested regularly, including the day before each match, according to information provided by MLS.

-The Sounders plan to hold a 90-minute inter-squad scrimmage Friday at Starfire Sports in Tukwila as their final training before traveling to Florida in the afternoon.
+The Sounders plan to hold a 90-minute intrasquad scrimmage Friday at Starfire Sports in Tukwila as their final training before traveling to Florida in the afternoon.
 It will be the players’ first full match since finishing in a draw against Columbus on March 7 at CenturyLink Field.

 Due to Gov. Jay Inslee’s restrictions and the guidance of local health officials, the Sounders didn’t begin voluntary, individual trainings until May 18 and group trainings until June 12.
 The latter was eight days after MLS lifted the team moratorium for the league.